YSPlop/COMP90018_Ass2/README.md

 - Make sure you have you have android studio and it is up to date

-- Download an android emulator with android version 31 installed
+- Download an android emulator
+    - with android version 31 installed
+    - google play compatible

 ## How to run